IBM-Cloud/ibm-developer-extension-vscode/README.md

 ## Installation

+Once published, you will be able to install the extension simply by searching for it and going through the default install process via the VS Code marketplace.

+### Installing a local build (`.vsix` file):

 1. Download a release from https://github.ibm.com/arf/ide-vscode-bluemix/releases
 1. From within the VS Code editor, open the extensions browser.
 1. Click on the "`...`" menu.